Kevin Hill (TV series)

 Kevin Hill is an American legal drama that aired on UPN from September 29, 2004, to May 18, 2005.
-It was filmed and produced in Toronto, Ontario, Canada.
+Produced by Icon Productions and Touchstone Television, it was filmed and produced in Toronto, Ontario, Canada.

 Synopsis

 The series stars Taye Diggs as the title character, a lawyer who has to balance his professional career and his love life with having custody of Sarah, his 10-month-old cousin.